Striking South African miners meet platinum firms

 PLATINIUM BELT TENSION

 "We are concerned about what's happening on the platinum belt because of history.
-We want a peaceful strike," police minister Nathi Mthethwa told a news conference in Pretoria.
+We want a peaceful strike," police minister Nathi Mthethwa told a news confernece in Pretoria.

 Security guards at an Amplats' mine near Rustenburg told Reuters not to drive towards the mine gates as strikers were blocking anyone from crossing their picket line.